 Photograph of a festive Halloween pumpkin piñata cake, sliced open to reveal candy and chocolate layers, set on a decorated table, evoking joy and surprise.

 This halloween pumpkin pinata party cake is going to be the absolute showstopper at your next spooky gathering.
 Honestly, I get so excited when fall rolls around because it means I can get into the kitchen and make all the fun, themed treats.
 My kids start asking for this cake in August!
 It looks just like a cute little pumpkin sitting on the table, but then—bam!—you slice into it, and a river of candy comes pouring out.
 It’s like a piñata you can eat, and what’s not to love about that?
+This guide is perfect for home bakers, parents, and anyone looking to create a memorable Halloween party centerpiece.
 I’ll walk you through how I make it.
 It’s way easier than it looks, I promise.

 What You’ll Need for Your Spooky Cake